PotatoMaaan/rrd/README.md

 1. First, download an existing binary or compile the program yourself. (see the building section)
 2. Rename the file to whatever you want
-3. Place the file into a directory which is in your PATH. (for example `C:\Windows` on Windows or `/usr/local/bin` on most UNIX-like Systems.
+3. Place the file into a directory which is in your PATH. (for example `C:\Windows` on Windows or `/usr/local/bin` on most UNIX-like Systems.)
-4. Open a terminal and type the name you gave your file in step 1.
+4. Open a terminal and type the name you gave your file in step 2.

 ## Example installation and use (Windows)
 1. Do the steps from the installation section, your file (in this case named rrd.exe) should now be in `C:\Windows`.